Four Tips for Staying On Track In a Self-Paced Course

 Helpful hint: begin the course on or soon after the start date approaches instead of waiting a few weeks.
 This will help in making an early assessment of whether there are any questions or concerns that are needed to communicate and get resolved.
 The earlier students tell us, the sooner we can help.

-Part of the success will be dependent on how well students can adapt to an online learning environment, set reasonable expectations, be diligent in completing coursework, and set goals within an established timeframe.
+Part of your success will be dependent on how well you can set reasonable expectations, be diligent in completing coursework, and set goals within an established timeframe.
 Staying on pace in a self-paced course will become more attainable as you use these tips and tricks.

 Remember, success is the sum of small efforts repeated day in and day out!

-For more information on how your Student Support Specialists are structured to help you navigate the world of online learning, visit online.une.edu/science-prerequisites/students.
+For more information on how your Student Support Specialist can help you navigate the world of online learning, visit online.une.edu/science-prerequisites/students.